ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ## About this document

-This document is the MoJ IT Security – Patch Management Standard.
-It is designed to help protect MoJ ICT systems by providing a standard on the application of security patches.
+This document is the MOJ IT Security – Patch Management Standard.
+It is designed to help protect MOJ ICT systems by providing a standard on the application of security patches.

 ## How to use this document

-The purpose of this standard is to provide a consistent approach for the MoJ to identify vulnerabilities (to ICT systems), assess associated threats, rank them in terms of priority, and provide remediation via patch distribution using manual or automated methods.
+The purpose of this standard is to provide a consistent approach for the MOJ to identify vulnerabilities (to ICT systems), assess associated threats, rank them in terms of priority, and provide remediation via patch distribution using manual or automated methods.

 ## Overview